Influencer Cartels: Background: Influencer Cartels

 The cartel increases engagement via both direct effect and indirect effects.
 The direct effect is the cartel members engaging with each other's posts.
 This additional engagement generates two types of indirect effects.
 First, the Instagram algorithm gives higher exposure to posts with higher engagement, leading to even more engagement.
 Second, an influencer engaging with another user's post increases the likelihood of the post being shown to the influencer’s followers.
-This happens as the Instagram algorithm is more likely to show posts that the user's social network has engaged with, that is, posts that the users who the user follows have commented on or liked.\footnote{ \Cref{F:suggested_for_you_Instagram} in \Cref{A:WolfGlobalScreenshots} shows a screenshot of an Instagram post that was suggested to the user because the user's friend has liked it. }
+This happens as the Instagram algorithm is more likely to show posts that the user's social network has engaged with, that is, posts that the users who the user follows have commented on or liked.\footnote{\Cref{F:suggested_for_you_Instagram} in Online Appendix \ref{A:Screenshots} presents a screenshot of an Instagram post that was recommended to the user because their friend liked it.}

-The cartels in our sample operate in Telegram chatrooms and advertise themselves as a way to "attract lucrative brand partnerships" (see screenshots in Online \Cref{A:WolfGlobalScreenshots}).
-The cartels in our sample have the requirement that before submitting a post, the member must like and write comments to the last five posts submitted by other members.
-The process ensures that each post receives five likes and comments when submitted. \Cref{F:wolf_onyx_comments_mapped_anon,F:wolf_onyx_comments_practice_anon} in Online Appendix show an example of a post submitted to the cartel receiving the required comments.
-The rules are enforced by an algorithm that deletes submissions by users who don't follow the rules.
-The cartels in our sample have entry requirements: either thresholds for the minimum number of followers (ranging from 1,000 to 100,000 followers) or restrictions on the topics of the posts.